govindKAG/vim-notes/vim notes.md

 - use K to summon the man page for the word under the cursor in insert mode.

+- surround.vim can be used in visual mode.
+S followed by surround char will surround a visual selection.

 ## folding

 - zf and zd to create delete code folds.
 Useful to fold out imports or some other code noise.